 Unlike booking excursions in the Caribbean, there are a few more factors at play to keep in mind:

-- Outfitters are charged a waiting fee if they get back late, so they are highly motivated to get you back on time anyway
+• Official tour operators booked through the cruise ship are charged a waiting fee by the cruise line if they get back late, so they are highly motivated to get you back on time anyway

-- If you book direct the same excursion that is offered through the cruise, chances are you will be on the same trip as people that booked through the cruise so you are likely to get back on time or the boat will be waiting for them too.
-HOWEVER, if they drop you off in town and drop everyone else off at the boat, you are going to need to book it back to the boat
+• If you book the same excursion that is offered through the cruise directly through the tour operator, chances are you will be on the same trip as people that booked through the cruise so you are likely to get back on time or the boat will be waiting for them too.
+HOWEVER, if they drop you off in town and drop everyone else off at the boat, you are going to need to scramble to get back to the boat on time

-- Weather and transportation are big variables in Alaska.
-Excursions are often cancelled because of weather.
-Also, you may get to your excursion and have to wait to get back because of weather.
+• Weather and transportation are big variables in Alaska.
+Excursions are often canceled because of the weather.
+Also, you may get on your excursion and have to wait to get back because of the weather.
 Something to keep in mind when booking direct vs through the cruise.
 It is much less stressful to know the boat has to wait for you.
+For example, on our flight plane/bear-watching excursion, we had to wait to return because of the weather.
+I would have been freaking out if I didn’t know that ship had to wait for us.

 You also need to look closely at your time in port.
-If you are on an Alaskan cruise from Seattle, like we were on the Norwegian Bliss, then you are going to have less time in port than some other cruises.
-If you are on the Disney Wonder, you will want to see what special character options are available.
+If you are on an Alaskan cruise from Seattle to Southeast Alaska, like we were on the Norwegian Bliss, then you are going to have less time in port than some other cruises.
+If you are on Disney Wonder, you will want to see what special character options are available.

 Be sure to leave yourself a little leeway on the timing.
-Even if you have seen enough Diamonds International stores to last a lifetime, you don’t want to miss a chance to get a lunch of Alaskan King Crab legs in at least one port.
-And waits at restaurants can be very long, especially when you have three or more cruise ships in town.
-Also keep in mind my suggestions on what to wear on an Alaskan cruise so you are prepared for the weather.
+Even if you have seen enough Diamonds International stores to last a lifetime, you don’t want to miss a chance to get lunch of Alaskan King Crab legs in at least one port.
+And waiting times at restaurants can be very long, especially when you have three or more cruise ships in town.

 Note: This post contains affiliate links.
 If you click a link and make a purchase, I may receive a small commission.